-Man, 38, arrested on suspicion of murdering teacher Sabina Nessa
+38-year-old man arrested on suspicion of murdering teacher Sabina Nessa

-Sabina Nessa: Man, 38, arrested on suspicion of murder
+Sabina Nessa: 38-year-old man arrested on suspicion of murder as police issue CCTV appeal

 Suspect held in southeast London is in custody